-He said he didn't really see anything starting to happen until today,
+He said he didn't really see anything starting to happen until today, busy, however.
+The elevator was weekend, said Dan Mayberry. open until 9 p.m.
+Sunday, bringing

 Last week, said Mr. Anderson, the elevator did get 37 empty rail cars to fill.
 That's in anticipation of a good, big harvest, he said.